-There are plenty of printers that can print a decent photo from a slides to print project, but higher quality images require a higher quality printer, and these are expensive.
+There are plenty of printers that can print a decent photo from a 35mm slide to digital project, but higher quality images require a higher quality printer, and these are expensive.
 There are two main options for this that we always recommend to our clients who ask us: use a local camera shop or order your prints online.

 Local camera shops compete with pharmacies like CVS or Walgreens for the printing business, and we find that the local guys usually come out on top from a customer service standpoint.
 As a local business ourselves, we are also always looking to support other local businesses.